August 15, 2016Finally got to Texas.

 - Support of USB 3.0 Devices: Guest operating systems can directly recognize USB 3.0 devices and operate at full 3.0 speeds.
 The guest OS can be configured to support USB 1.1, 2.0, and 3.0.

-- Bi-Directional Drag and Drop Support for Windows: On all host platforms, Windows, Linux and Oracle Solaris guests now support “drag and drop” of content between the host and the guest.
-The drag and drop feature transparently allows copying or opening of files, directories, and more.
+- Bi-Directional Drag and Drop Support for Windows: On all host platforms, Windows, Linux, and Oracle Solaris guests now support “drag and drop” of content between the host and the guest.
+The drag and drop feature transparently allows the copying or opening of files, directories, and more.

-As you know, in Takelan we use VirtualBox a LOT, and we use it even for critical mission applications as PfSense running some of our perimeter Firewalls. “//www.pfsense.org/” One thing we can’t complain is Performance.
+As you know, in Takelan, we use VirtualBox, a LOT, and we use it even for critical mission applications as PfSense running some of our perimeter Firewalls. “www.pfsense.org/” One thing we can’t complain about is Performance.

 Why don’t I do it the other way around? and Virtualize OpenSuse?

 Because of HTOP! nah, seriously, because Linux just makes my life easier.

 And if you don’t get to see the coolness in there.. then, you’re not a real SysAdmin lol.

 And with that… all I can say is, Happy Sysadmin’s day everyone.